 part two: Made in Canada

-The phrase “Made in Canada” conjures up images of checking the label of something at a mall.
-Does this apply to Intellectual Property (IP)?
+“Made in Canada” conjures images of checking the label of a tangible item.
+Does it apply to intangible assets such as Intellectual Property (IP)?
 Does it apply to patents?
 It does.

 Can Canada develop and execute a Made in Canada strategy that improves our IP competitiveness, and brings an increased value from our research to Canadian society?
 It can.